History of Nintendo: Nintendo Switch

 The Nintendo Switch (pictured in handheld mode), introduced in 2017, is a hybrid console that allows for both portable and home console play.

-After beginning the conceptual phase of development in 2012, Nintendo announced in a March 2015 press conference that they were developing a dedicated video game system, codenamed "NX".
+After beginning the conceptual phase of development in 2012, Nintendo announced in a 2015 press conference that they were developing a dedicated video game system, codenamed "NX".
 Fils-Aimé said in 2021 that the system was a "make or break" console for the company, as it became apparent that the Wii U's lifespan would be considerably shorter than average.
-In April 2016, they revealed that the NX was set for a March 2017 release.
-The NX was formally unveiled as the "Nintendo Switch" in October 2016, a hybrid console able to switch between portable and home console play.
-In a January 2017 event, Nintendo revealed more details about the Switch.
+In 2016, they revealed that the NX was set for a 2017 release.
+The NX was formally unveiled as the "Nintendo Switch" in 2016, a hybrid console able to switch between portable and home console play.

-The Switch was released in March 2017.
+The Switch was released in 2017.
 It launched with 15 titles, five of them exclusive to the Japanese eShop.
 Three of them were developed by Nintendo and released worldwide: 1-2-Switch, Snipperclips, and The Legend of Zelda: Breath of the Wild.
-The latter released simultaneously on the Wii U, and was a massive critical success; it was later named the best video game of all time by IGN, British GQ magazine, and Rolling Stone magazine.
+The latter released simultaneously on the Wii U, and was a massive critical success; it was later named the best video game of all time by multiple outlets.

-In April 2019, Tencent received approval to sell the Switch in China, and the console released there that December.

 Internal changes

-In April 2018, Shuntaro Furukawa succeeded Kimishima as Nintendo's president, and in February 2019, Doug Bowser replaced Fils-Aimé as President and COO of Nintendo of America.
+In 2018, Shuntaro Furukawa succeeded Kimishima as Nintendo's president, and in 2019, Doug Bowser replaced Fils-Aimé as President and COO of Nintendo of America.

-ValueAct Capital, a San Francisco-based investment firm, announced in April 2020 that they had purchased worth of Nintendo stock, or a 2% stake of the company.
-Nintendo announced its acquisition of SRD Co., Ltd. in February 2022, who had worked with Nintendo for over 40 years, primarily as a support studio.
+ValueAct Capital, a San Francisco-based investment firm, announced in 2020 that they had purchased worth of Nintendo stock, or a 2% stake of the company.
+Nintendo announced its acquisition of SRD Co., Ltd. in 2022, who had worked with Nintendo for over 40 years, primarily as a support studio.

-In May 2022, the Public Investment Fund of the Saudi government purchased a 5% stake in Nintendo.
-In March 2025, the developer of Pokémon Go, Niantic, Inc., sold the game's rights to Scopely, a game developer and publisher which is owned by Saudi Arabia's Public Investment Fund.
+In 2022, the Public Investment Fund of the Saudi government purchased a 5% stake in Nintendo.
+In 2025, the developer of Pokémon Go, Niantic, Inc., sold the game's rights to Scopely, a game developer and publisher which is owned by the Public Investment Fund.

 Attraction openings

-In January 2020, hotel and restaurant development company Plan See Do announced their intent to refurbish the former headquarters of Marufuku Nintendo as a hotel set to open midway through 2021, and in June 2021, Nintendo announced that the Uji Ogura plant in which the company's playing cards were produced would be transformed into a museum titled the "Nintendo Gallery", to be completed by the end of the 2023 fiscal year.
-In February 2023, Universal Studios Hollywood in Los Angeles opened Super Nintendo World, a theme park themed around the Mario franchise.
-In May 2025, another Super Nintendo World park opened in Universal Orlando in Florida.
+In 2020, hotel and restaurant development company Plan See Do announced their intent to refurbish the former headquarters of Marufuku Nintendo as a hotel set to open the next year, and in 2021, Nintendo announced that the Uji Ogura plant in which the company's playing cards were produced would be transformed into a museum titled the "Nintendo Gallery".
+In 2023, Universal Studios Hollywood in Los Angeles opened Super Nintendo World, a theme park themed around the Mario franchise.
+In 2025, another Super Nintendo World park opened in Universal Orlando in Florida.